What is an Addiction or Substance Abuse problem?

 It is important to better educate yourself about the type of addiction you may have, in order to understand its role in your life and within you.
 Often, we want to detach the addiction from our current identity.
 The addiction becomes a large part of who we are, what we do, who we surround ourselves with, and what our lifestyle encompasses.
 It is important to change our lifestyle in order to identify risks for us falling into these addictive behaviours.

 In addiction counselling, we will work together to understand your thoughts and emotions are part of your addiction and behaviour patterns.
 We can work together with a harm reduction approach, which means managing behaviours by reducing the harmful consequences of an addiction.
 With drug and alcohol addictions, where I can educate you with resources that will assist you in safer use and in eliminating the severity of abuse of substances.

 Your first session involves initial assessment of your well being and a thorough intake of your personal history and background.
 Subsequent therapy sessions are 50 minutes in length, and are unique to each individual treatment plan.

 Addiction Counselling in Mississauga; Substance Abuse Counselling in Mississauga.

-Services offered by Carly Clifton include: addiction therapy, counselling for addictions, counselling for substance abuse, and substance abuse therapy.
+Services offered at Balanced Mind and Wellness Inc. include: addiction therapy, counselling for addictions, counselling for substance abuse, and substance abuse therapy.